Sakinah02/BrainTumorSegmentation-UNet-DL4j/README.md

 Train.png : Overview of the model's training

-Media1 : Recorded while running the trained model
+Media1 : Recorded while running the trained model.
+Left : MRI images | Middle : Mask of the tumor | Right : Predicted segmentation of the tumor

 Result
 Mean IOU : 0.6853

-Limited by time and laptop hardware, unable to use CUDA due to limited memory, run on stocked GPU Intel(R) HD Graphics 4600
+Limited by time and laptop hardware, unable to use CUDA due to limited memory, run on Intel i7 and stocked GPU Intel(R) HD Graphics 4600